zjeffer/K-and-R-exercises-and-examples/README.md

 Each example is prefixed with `ex`.

-Each exercise is prefixed with the _exercise number_ and `e`.
+Each exercise is in a separate file, named after the exercise number. (`1-20.c` for exercise 1.20)

-Some of the answers are inspiered or copied from [clc-wiki](http://clc-wiki.net/wiki/K&R2_solutions).

-My code is indented GNU style while the foreign code is indented K&R style.

 ### Compiling